• Skip to primary navigation

 An Old-Fashioned Cake That Always Shows Up

 This is the kind of cake that's been showing up on folding tables for decades.
 It’s dependable, comforting, and always welcomed.
-Preacher cake is stirred together in one bowl, baked in a 9×13 dish, and frosted once it cools.
+Preacher cake is stirred together, baked in a 9×13 dish, and frosted once it cools.
 No fancy steps, no special tools, and no stress.

 A slice of preacher cake on a spatula, resting above whole sheet cake.